-Once across the bridge, ride downhill to the town of Sausalito, the bayside oasis full of shops to explore and restaurants to refuel.
-Reward yourself with a glass of wine and a prosciutto and arugula flatbread at Bar Bocce, where you can sit by their outdoor stone fire place, play a game of bocce, or just collapse on the grass next to the waters of Richardson Bay.
-Lappert’s Ice Cream on Main Street is also a suitable treat.
-To get back to the city, catch the ferry from Sausalito Point (don’t worry, there’s plenty of room for your bike, too).
+Once across the bridge, ride downhill to the town of Sausalito, a bayside oasis full of fun shops to explore and restaurants to refuel.
+Reward yourself with a glass of wine and a prosciutto and arugula flatbread at Bar Bocce, where you can sit by the stone outdoor fireplace, play some bocce, or just lounge on the grass next to the waters of Richardson Bay.
+Lappert’s Ice Cream on Main Street is also a suitable treat for a ride well down.
+When you're ready to return to San Francisco, catch the Golden Gate Ferry from Sausalito Point (don’t worry, there’s plenty of room for your bike, too).

-Catch the ferry close to sunset and you might see pelicans dive-bombing the bay waters for dinner on the ride back.
+If it's close to sunset you might see pelicans dive-bombing the local waters for their dinner--always an added treat.

 Day 2: Living Like a Local

-At this point, you're probably hungry again.
-Lucky for you, food is what the Mission does best.
-And you can’t leave the neighborhood without having some Mexican food.
-Taqueria Cancun serves up killer nachos loaded with beans, meat, and creamy guacamole.
-But the neighborhood's crown jewel is La Taqueria, whose burrito was hailed as the best burrito in America by FiveThirtyEight.
+If you're hungry again you're in luck, because food is what the Mission does best.
+Mexican food is an absolute must in this neighborhood.
+While Taqueria Cancun serves up killer nachos loaded with beans, meat, and creamy guacamole, the neighborhood's crown jewel is La Taqueria, whose burrito was named "Best in America" by analysis website FiveThirtyEight.

-Mission Dolores Park is a local’s favorite place to lounge for a few hours in the sun with a view of downtown.
-But first, stop by Dog Eared Books, the neighborhood's signature mom-and-pop bookstore, and grab yourself some reading material to whittle away an hour or two in the grass.
+Mission Dolores Park is a favorite local spot for lounging in the sun, complete with a downtown view.
+But first, stop by Dog Eared Books, a beloved used bookstore, and grab yourself some reading material for a few hours on the park's grassy slope.

-Just like every other meal, your dinner options are nearly endless.
-If it’s Italian you’re after, head to Locanda where you’ll find Roman-style fried artichokes and fresh made pastas.
-If you’re looking for a meal that’s more beer-centric, Monk’s Kettle offers hearty fare like grilled corn risotto and brisket burgers with a beer list that’s way longer than the menu.
-Don’t worry, there’s more to do here than just eat all day.
-Mission Bowling Club has six lanes available for reservations (and some mean fried chicken to nimble on between strikes).
+Just like your other meals, dinner options in the Mission are nearly limitless.
+If it’s Italian you’re after, head to Locanda, home to Roman-style fried artichokes and fresh made pastas.
+For a place that’s a little more beer-centric, Monk’s Kettle offers hearty fare like grilled corn risotto and brisket burgers paired with an oh-so-lengthy brew list.
+Next it's time for a bit of entertainment.
+Mission Bowling Club has six lanes available for reservations (and some mean fried chicken to nimble on between strikes), while Urban Putt features 14 artisan-designed mini-golf holes that are perfect for all ages by day, and 21 and over by night.

-Urban Putt is just a few years old and has 14 mini golf holes that are perfect for all ages—except after 8 pm, when the crowd is 21-plus and Moscow Mules are on tap.

-Finally, there’s the new Alamo Drafthouse Cinema, where you can catch the newest indie flicks fresh off the festival circuit as well as the big blockbusters—all with a cocktail in hand, because after all, this is San Francisco.
+Finally, there’s Alamo Drafthouse Cinema, where you can catch the newest indie flicks fresh off the festival circuit as well as blockbusters.
+All with a cocktail in hand, of course.

-San Francisco isn’t your typical beach town—its coastline is often shrouded in fog.
-But it still borders the Pacific and it’s worth a visit.
-You can head out to Baker Beach for a new perspective of the Golden Gate Bridge (at this beach, it’s actually behind you).
-There’s also nearby China Basin a smaller, rockier beach that just a touch further out into the crashing waves.
-Keep your eyes peeled for humpbacks, they like to hang around the Mile Rocks Lighthouse, which sits two miles outside the Golden Gate.
+San Francisco isn’t your typical beach town—its coastline is often shrouded in fog, making for some chilly weather.
+Still, the city borders the Pacific Ocean, and its shorefront is well worth a visit.
+Head out to Baker Beach for a new perspective of the Golden Gate Bridge (at this beach, the bridge is actually behind you), or try nearby China Basin: a smaller, rockier beach that's just a touch further out into the water's crashing waves.
+Keep your eyes peeled for humpback whales—they like to hang around the Mile Rocks Lighthouse, which sits about a mile southwest of the Golden Gate.